 Clem's scones

-This picture was taken moments after the scones were taken out of the oven (you can see the cream melting on the hot scones)
+This picture was taken moments after the scones were taken out of the oven

 Ingredients

-The recipe proportions used was J. Oliver's:
+The recipe proportions used were J. Oliver's:

 500 g self-raising flour